Olive oil directly from the producer for enjoyment like on the Mediterranean

 Preparation:

-Halve the avocado, remove the stone and use a spoon to remove the flesh from the skin.
-Place in a bowl and mash with a fork.
-Chop the cilantro.
-Peel and dice the onion. chop the garlic.
+Halve the avocado, remove the stone and remove the flesh from the peel using a spoon.
+Place in a bowl and then mash with a fork.
+Chop the coriander.
+Peel and dice onion.
+Chop garlic.
 Add to the avocado along with the remaining ingredients and then mix.
-The guacamole tastes good with tortilla chips.
+The guacamole tastes good with tortilla chips, for example.

 - cold cucumber soup